alex-free/alex-free.github.io/blog/you-should-remove-your-ibook-g4-battery/readme.md

 _By Alex Free - 11/7/2024._

-_Updated on 11/14/2024._
+_Last updated on 11/15/2024._

 This blog post is also available as a [MacRumors forum post](https://forums.macrumors.com/threads/you-should-remove-your-ibook-g4-battery.2442944/?post=3356615).

 ## Why I Like The iBook G4

 I have 2 [12 inch iBook G4 mid 2005s (PowerBook 6,7)](https://everymac.com/systems/apple/ibook/specs/ibook_g4_1.33_12.html).
 One has a defective `~` keyboard key and has been relegated to a source for spare parts.
 These are the absolute cheapest way to get into the PowerPC Mac world.
 They have a great GPU with OpenGL 2 support (a PowerPC rarity that you need Leopard to take advantage of), a 4:3 screen, fast 1.33GHz PowerPC G4, and potential for up to 1.5GBs of RAM.
 It's basically a mobile Mac mini.
-Things I don't like about it is the soldered in 512MBs of RAM that can't be replaced, the difficulty of replacing the HDD in comparison to the early intel MacBooks, and the lack of Mac OS X Panther support.
+Things I don't like about are the soldered in 512MBs of RAM that can't be replaced, the difficulty of replacing the HDD in comparison to the early intel MacBooks, and the lack of Mac OS X Panther support.

 ## Power Problems